Giants lose to D-backs, eliminated from playoff contention – KION546

 TRAINER’S ROOM

-Diamondbacks: 3B Emmanuel Rivera was a late scratch due to mild soreness in his left forearm.
-He was replaced by Buddy Kennedy.
+Diamondbacks: 3B Emmanuel Rivera was a late scratch after an MRI revealed a small fracture in his left wrist.
+He will miss the rest of the season.

-Giants: OF/IB LaMonte Wade Jr. returned after missing four games with thumb soreness, batting second and going 1 for 4. … Manager Gabe Kapler said the team hasn’t decided if RHP Logan Webb will make another start this season.
-Webb has been dealing with back stiffness and has already pitched a career-high 192 1/3 innings.
+Giants: OF/IB LaMonte Wade Jr. returned after missing four games with thumb soreness, batting second and going 1 for 4. … RHP Logan Webb will be placed on the 15-day injured list with back stiffness, ending his season.
+“He’s feeling a little bit of lower back stiffness, tightness, but this is much more about his workload and understanding where we are in the season,” Kapler said.
+Webb pitched a career-high 192 1/3 innings this year.

 ROSTER MOVE